 - Being told an available rental unit is not available

-- Different criteria used for assessing certain applicants
+- The use of different criteria for assessing certain applicants

-- A landlord's refusal to rent to you (unless there is a valid and lawful reason)
+- A landlord's refusal to rent to you without a valid and lawful reason

-- Bad treatment of certain tenants (such as larger deposit requirements or constantly calling the police on tenants)
+- Poor treatment of certain tenants (such as unreasonably larger deposit requirements)

 - Eviction for a discriminatory reason